 Cracking my Hard Head through Reading

-It turned out to be mind-blowing and I discovered that this dog can learn new tricks afterall; but first I would have to beat my head against a wall for a while until I would consent.
-LOL, and go figure, it only took a year to tackle.
+It turned out to be mind-blowing and I discovered that I can learn new tricks afterall; but first I would have to beat my head against a wall for a while until I would consent.
+LOL, go figure, it only took a year to tackle.
 If you are like me, my mind can be inflexible.
 Maybe it's intellegence, my undying love for cycling, social norms, and cultural norms.
 Whatever the factors contributing, when I beleive something, its hard to change course.
 "Says every client in therapy".

-See, I don’t always follow common sense, especially when it comes to exercise.
+See, I don’t always follow common sense, like many other humans.
 I love a good pounding on my bike.
 Let me rephrase, I used to love a good pounding on my bike.

 Riding with a group while everyone is trying to keep up can be quite alluring.
 Sprint after sprint, I would continuously surprise myself with what I was capable of.
 I was not nearly half as fast as the guys I rode with, but I wasn’t the slowest either.